-More than 11,000 evacuated in northern Indonesia as Ruang volcano erupts
+More than 11,000 evacuated in northern Indonesia as volcano erupts

-Authorities further extend exclusion zone after volcano sends ash and smoke more than two kilometres into the sky.
+Exclusion zone extended, flights disrupted as Ruang sends ash and smoke more than two kilometres into the sky.

-More than 11,000 people have been told to evacuate from around the Ruang volcano in northern Indonesia amid fears it could collapse causing a tsunami, after erupting multiple times.
+More than 11,000 people have been told to evacuate and air travel in the region has been disrupted after a volcano in northern Indonesia erupted multiple times.

-Mount Ruang, located in in North Sulawesi Province, first erupted at 9:45pm (13:45 GMT) on Tuesday sending billowing clouds of smoke and ash high into the sky.
+Mount Ruang, located in North Sulawesi Province, first erupted at 9:45pm (13:45 GMT) on Tuesday, sending billowing clouds of smoke and ash high into the sky.

 Keep readinglist of 4 items